 Later that night, Buizel gets the egg again because curtains.

 He presses the little button on the canister which makes it glow again, but this time it glows much brighter, throwing May into a vision.
-I’m going to guess that this movie is skewing main characterness to May like Max was kinda the protagonist of Jirachi: Wish Maker, right?
+I’m going to guess that this movie is skewing main characterness to May like Max was kinda the protagonist of Movie 06, right?

 In her vision, May floats around under (pink) water with a bunch of Water Pokemon when she sees a huge underwater tower that is later revealed to be the titular sea temple.
 Manaphy shows up and swims all around her before going to the temple.
 She tries to call it back to her, but May suddenly wakes up.